 Did someone say pancake or cake?
-Aussie brunch spot Proud Mary’s serves up the thickest, fluffiest pancakes you will ever lay eyes on.
+Aussie brunch spot Proud Mary’s is just off the beaten track in West London’s Shepherds Bush and serves up the thickest, fluffiest pancakes you will ever lay eyes on.
 It’s seriously like eating three cakes.
 Oh, and they are gluten-free!

 1C Oaklands Grove, Shepherd’s Bush, London W12 0JD www.proudmarys.co.uk

 …with banana and honeycomb butter.